Speech-Language Pathology Master’s (with optional New York State teacher certification)

 The Master of Arts (M.A.) education program in speech-language pathology (residential) at SUNY Plattsburgh is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 What Will I Learn?

-Our two-year program prepares you for licensure as a clinical speech-language pathologist or teacher of children with speech or language disabilities.
+Our two-year (full time, five semesters including one summer) program prepares you for licensure as a clinical speech-language pathologist or teacher of children with speech or language disabilities.
 Our program meets the academic and graduate clinical clock-hour requirements for ASHA Certificate of Clinical Competence and teacher certification and licensure in New York state (and most other states/Canada).

 You’ll gain clinical experience in a variety of settings and work with faculty who are experts in their area of study and you will be prepared to work in any professional setting.

 Applicants with a bachelor’s degree in a different field may prepare for application to a speech-language pathology graduate program by completing with the communication sciences and disorders certificate program.

 - The small graduate class size allows for individual attention and promotes class cohesion and individualized learning.

 - The on-campus clinic offers a diverse range of clinical experiences across the life span.

 - Professors also supervise clinic, which provides continuity between classroom and therapy room.